Double duty: Braves’ Acuna rips 2 leadoff HRs in 1 day

 “It’s pretty special,” said Braves star Freddie Freeman, who also homered in Game 2.
 “He’s some kind of hot right now.
 What he’s doing at the plate, you just don’t see it very often.”

-Over the course of about nine hours, Acuna went 5 for 8 with two homers, five RBIs, five runs, two walks and a stolen base.
+Over the course of about nine hours, Acuna went 5 for 8 with two homers, five RBIs, five runs, two walks, a double and a stolen base.

-He’s really flourished since moving into the leadoff spot right after the All-Star break, hitting .344 with 10 homers in 23 games.
+He’s really flourished since moving into the leadoff spot right after the All-Star break, hitting .344 with 10 homers in 23 games — including homers in four straight games and six of the last seven.
+He’ll be looking to make it five in a row when the Braves host the Marlins again Tuesday night.

 Acuna has 17 homers on the season, four of them leading off games.
-The franchise record for that category is held by Marquis Grissom, who had seven leadoff homers in 1996.
+The franchise record for that category is held by Marquis Grissom, who had seven in 1996.

-Don’t bet against Acuna taking down that record.
+Don’t bet against Acuna taking down that mark.

 “Freddie and I were just kind of standing there smiling at each other like, ‘Again?'”
 Braves manager Brian Snitker said.
 “It’s been fun to watch.”

-If anything, Acuna has exceeded the enormous hype that accompanied his brilliant performance in spring training, even though the Braves started him off at Triple-A to ensure they’ll get an extra year before he’s eligible for free agency.
+If anything, Acuna has exceeded the enormous hype that accompanied his exceptional play in spring training, even though the Braves started him at Triple-A to ensure they’ll get an extra year before he’s eligible for free agency.

 Since taking his rightful place in the big leagues, Acuna’s been making up for lost time.

 “We’ve been waiting for this kid since the start of spring training,” said Mike Foltynewicz, who picked up the Game 2 win with eight strong innings.
 “We’re happy as happy as hell to have him on our team.
-Every single night, he’s going something.
+Every single night, he’s doing something.
 I don’t know how you pitch to him leading off a game.”

-The Elias Sports Bureau said Anderson was the last to hit a pair of leadoff homers in one day, going deep twice for the Baltimore Orioles against the Chicago White Sox on Aug.
+The Elias Sports Bureau said Anderson was the last to hit two leadoff homers in one day, going deep twice for the Baltimore Orioles against the Chicago White Sox on Aug.
 21, 1999.

-Before that, it was accomplished by Henderson when the Oakland A’s hosted the Cleveland Indians in a twin-bill on July 5, 1993.
-Then it takes a really deep dive into the record books — more than a century — to find Hooper going deep to start a pair of games for the Boston Red Sox against the Washington Senators on May 20, 1913.
+Before that, it was accomplished by Henderson when the Oakland A’s hosted the Cleveland Indians in a twin bill on July 5, 1993.
+Then it takes a really deep dive into the record books — more than a century — to find Hooper homering to start a pair of games for the Boston Red Sox against the Washington Senators on May 20, 1913.

 Acuna’s hot streak couldn’t have come at a better time for the Braves, who have won 12 of their last 16 to grab a one-game lead over Philadelphia in the NL East.